anmolvj/miah-jeffra-portfolio/src/pages/book/american-gospel.md

       portrait framed by three finely wrought characters whose voices converge into a vibrant polyphony that reminds us of the inherent beauty in our brokenness.
+  - reviewerName: Blue Mesa Review
+    message: '"Jeffra’s American Gospel addresses issues of critical race theory, faith, gender and sexuality, extinction versus gentrification versus progress, in a manner so complex yet so well-defined that it could be taught in classrooms."'
+  - reviewerName: Lambda Literary Review
+    message: '"Buoyed by Jeffra’s gritty and lyrical prose, American Gospel looks America in the eyes and finds it wanting, the American Dream available only to the wealthy and corrupt, short-shifting ordinary folks who just want their slice of apple pie."'
+  - reviewerName: Foreword
+    message: '"American Gospel is a serious literary novel set in a contemporary American city that’s troubled by its intersections of politics, race, and class."'
+  - reviewerName: Out in Print
+    message: '"Miah Jeffra’s American Gospel is a cautionary tale, an unflinching portrayal of greed overcoming common sense.
+The story is an old one, but Jeffra’s excellent writing and impeccable choices show off its evergreen relevance.
+I can’t think of a better book to begin your summer reading season."'
 linksToBuy:
   - label: Pre-order Here!
     linkURL: https://blacklawrencepress.com/books/american-gospel/